 Combine the applesauce, rice milk, and peanut butter in another bowl and whisk together until smooth.
 Pour into the flour mixture and stir together until fairly well blended, then use a whisk until the mixture is smooth.

-Stir in the chocolate chips and optional peanuts.
+Stir in the chocolate chips and optional raisins.
 Pour into a lightly oiled 9-inch round or square cake pan.
 Bake for 25 to 30 minutes or until golden on top, and a knife inserted into the center comes out with chocolate, but no batter.

 Allow to cool to room temperature or just warm, then cut into squares or wedges to serve.